CommonWealthRobotics/CommonWealthRobotics.github.io/content/SimpleJavaTutorial/loops.md

 You can see in the body we print out i and then increment it by two so that when the loop runs again it will print out 3, 5, 7, and so on.

+###Do-While Loops###
+We can do the same thing with do-while loops, which are very similar to while loops.

+        int i = 1;
+        do
+        {
+            System.out.println(i);
+            i+=2;
+        } while (i <= 1001);

+So instead of putting the information of what to do inside the body of a while loop, you use a do statement, which is looped over until the condition of the while loop is no longer true.